-The Department of Education & Allied Studies’ Teacher Education Programs prepare candidates for careers in one of four licensure areas:
+The Department of Education & School Psychology’s Teacher Education Programs prepare candidates for careers in one of three licensure areas:

 - Early childhood (EC), pre-K to 3rd grade

 - Middle childhood (MC), 4th grade to 9th grade

 - Adolescent/young adult (AYA), 7th grade to 12th grade

 Successful completion of degree and licensure requirements entails course work in three categories:

 - Curriculum content (EC, MC) or teaching field (AYA, MA)

 Our students participate in multiple field experiences in diverse settings, including the home, preschool, school, and service agencies.
 These situations prepare prospective teachers to understand and implement appropriate practices for their young students.
 The Teacher Education Program includes a “professional year” in which all candidates participate in a full academic year experience in one classroom for Pre-Student Teaching (first semester) and Student Teaching (second semester).